 “Alexa, add milk to my shopping list” is becoming as common as jotting down a grocery list on paper.
 With improved voice search, consumers are embracing the ease of simply saying what they want, from movie requests to directions.
 In fact, DVS Interactive reports that 20 percent of all mobile searches are done by voice.

 Marketing strategies, therefore, must be adjusted to match this new type of search language.
-That means analyzing and understanding the difference between the way a search is typed versus the way it is spoken.
+That means analyzing and understanding the difference between how a search is typed and how it is spoken.

 By using tools like Google Lens, a consumer can search what they see—which means that image alt-text is taking on a whole new level of importance.
-Rather than merely relying on SEO, marketers will need to improve image sitemaps for images being discovered by search engines, as well as use descriptive filenames for those images.
+Rather than merely relying on SEO, marketers will need to improve image sitemaps for images discovered by search engines and use descriptive filenames for those images.

 And there’s no time for hesitation.
 Retail Customer Experience estimates that by 2021, “early adopters that redesign their websites to support visual and voice search will increase their digital commerce revenue by 30 percent.”

 So what’s the takeaway?
-Get complacent and prepared to be lapped.
-Smart digital marketers will keep tabs on both voice and visual search in 2021, and develop their SEO for both.
+Savvy digital marketers will keep tabs on both voice and visual search in 2023 and develop their SEO for both.
 If you get too comfortable with the way you’re currently doing business, the competition will leave you in the dust.

-Don’t want the hassle of following all of the digital marketing trends yourself?
+Don’t want the hassle of following the latest digital marketing trends yourself?
 Contact the professionals at Zen Media.
-We watch the digital marketing trends so you don’t have to.
+We watch the digital marketing trends, so you don’t have to.